National frameworks to address hate crime in Poland

 Victim support is offered to victims of hate crime as part of the general victim support system in Poland.
 No distinction is made between the victims of hate crime and other crime victims.

-Support for crime victims is generally provided by the police, medical facilities and civil society organizations (CSOs) that have received a subsidy for this purpose from the Justice Fund, run by the Ministry of Justice.
+Support for crime victims is generally provided by the police, medical facilities and civil society organizations (CSOs) that have received a subsidy for this purpose from the Justice Fund (Victims and Post-Penitentiary Assistance Fund), run by the Ministry of Justice.
 These CSO providers are members of a network of victim support centres, but not all specialize in supporting hate crime victims.
-There is a Victim Support Helpline, reachable via phone, email, a chat box, and video call, which is used for admitting victims to Justice Fund centres.
+There is a Victim Assistance Line, reachable via phone, email, chat box, and video call, which is used for admitting victims to Justice Fund centres.
 However, helpline staff do not receive hate crime training.

 The specialized services for hate crime victims provided by CSOs are not integrated into the general system and do not follow unified quality standards.
 There are a few publicly funded facilities providing help to particular hate crime victims (for example, LGBTI shelters financed by some municipalities), and limited state funding is available to some support providers.
 Consequently, CSO support providers often depend on volunteers.